RomanWuattier/StringsLoader/README.md

 StringsLoader simplifies the way of loading Strings from a remote source in an Android application.

 ## How to use it
-First of all, make sure the application has `android.permission.INTERNET` permission, otherwise you won't be able to download anything.

 StringsLoader exposes a method to load Strings from a JSON remote file.
-Because the loading request is asynchrone, you'll have to implement `LoaderCallback` interface.
+Because the loading request is asynchronous, you'll have to implement `LoaderCallback` interface.
 An example is worth a thousand words, so
 ```kotlin